Inside: What foods have prebiotics? And how do they fit as part of healthy eating habits?

 Fortunately, she reports that tolerance to FODMAP-containing foods can change over time.
 (FODMAP is an acronym for these carbohydrates: Fermentable Oligosaccharides, Disaccharides, Monosaccharides and Polyols.)
 “In clinical practice, we encourage IBS patients to continue to trial foods with prebiotics, as they may find tolerance improves over time.”
 Help from a registered dietitian nutritionist with gut health expertise can make a big difference for people dealing with sensitivity.
 And I’d recommend Kate’s newest book, The Low-FODMAP Diet Step by Step.

-Bottom Line on Food Choices with Prebiotics:
+Bottom Line on Foods with Prebiotics:

 Technically, there’s a limited range of foods that have prebiotics, based on the technical definition.
 Not all fiber functions as a prebiotic, nurturing the gut microbiota that seems to play an important role in health.
 But including an abundance and variety of whole plant foods in overall healthy eating choices provides an array of carbohydrates and polyphenol compounds that seem to support a healthy microbiota.
 The research here is still emerging, so stay tuned for the big picture.